 Duplex Mode

-A PHY/MAC mode of the standard will support at least one of the following transfer mode according to the duplex mode:
+A PHY/MAC mode of the standard will support at least one of the following transfer modes according to the duplex mode:

 ID broadcast mode which repetitively broadcast less than or equal to 128 bits of ID in a second with small overhead of MAC frame for application A1, A2, A3, A4 and A5.

 Unidirectional data transfer mode which transmit longer data stream for application A2 and A4.